Local History and Genealogy

 Along with this, you will find Tweedsmuir histories, Victoria College histories, phone books, poll books and a very extensive Archival Documents collection with over one thousand clippings, documents, etc. that are indexed by subject and/or name.

 One of our most used resources is the CemSearch database compiled and maintained by Ron Smith and a large group of volunteers from the Lakeshore Genealogical Society.
 This database can be accessed by all three of our Local History computers.
+It is also available online.

 This database includes records taken from old cemetery transcripts that used to be in hardcopy, plus many new and updated cemeteries and their records and makes the information easy to access using either cemetery or surname search techniques.